 - Asbestos Awareness

-There are other courses that can be completed, such as a NEBOSH qualification, and these will naturally make any application more appealing to employers.
+Other courses can be completed, such as a NEBOSH qualification, and these will naturally make any application more appealing to employers.

-Being able to communicate to a team is vital for any managerial role.
+Being able to communicate with a team is vital for any managerial role.
 Delegating tasks and keeping the site running efficiently can only be done with consistent, open dialogue.

-Construction sites are not a solitary space; they’re filled with hard-working people looking to get the job done.
+Construction sites are not solitary spaces; they’re filled with hard-working people looking to get the job done.